Walker (b. 1988) raised in the mountains surrounding Death Valley, California, a silent dessertlike environment desolated with pink sunsets.

 When graduating in Fine Arts at the art academy (Groningen, NL) he created visuals for the upcoming hip hop group Dope D.O.D. including the music video ‘What Happened’.
 It’s the first music video where Walker is responsible for the concept, directing, D.O.P and editing.
 It was his intention to create a new perspective on raw and aggressive rap by showing it in a modern, catchy and alienated way.
 In the following years, he created several music videos for different types of artists like; Mr. Polska, Feis, Igorrr & Dope D.O.D.

 A commercial promoting the Northern region of The Netherlands (made in collaboration with Marrit Koopmans) intuitively leaded Walker to create ‘M.R.’ a documentary about Dutch painter Matthijs Röling.
-'M.R.' recently premiered on Dutch television (AVROTROS Close Up) and will be screened till 25th of August this year @Drents Museum.
+'M.R.' recently premiered on Dutch television (AVROTROS Close Up)

 In ‘M.R.’
 Matthijs looks back at a lifetime of painting and drawing while all four seasons pass by.
 Death or closure becomes sensible in the film, but it also breaks with this idea of an ending by showing a perspective that everything comes to an end, so it can transform into something new.